 With the right perspective you can take from any worst case scenario.
 Learn life lessons beneficial to your personal growth.
 Please note I said “any.”
-So that encompasses a cerebral palsy worst case scenarios
+So that encompasses a cerebral palsy worst case scenario.

 Admittedly defining cerebral palsy worst case scenarios may seem debatable.
 Given the condition’s wide spectrum, many factors deserve consideration.
 However I believe my friend Michael Mannozzi possesses a strong contender for cerebral palsy worst case scenario.
 The tale features his late sister Shannon Marie Williams, who passed away at four years old.